EvanFrameX/Neddism/Anarchocratic-Liberalism.md

 ### **C. Military Neddism: Anarchocratic Fascism**

 *   **Analog:** A fusion of the core Neddist systems with a stratified security model.
 *   **Core Tenet:** Within a Neddist Voluntary Protective Association (VPA), a single, permanent, and highly specialized group is solely authorized to constitute the state's formal military, special operations, and internal defense command.
-This framework can be applied to either a Publoneddist or Selfoneddist economic base, creating **Military Publoneddism** or **Military Selfoneddism**.
+This framework can be applied to either a Publoneddist or Selfoneddist economic base, creating Anarchocratic **Fascio-Communism** and **Fascio-Capitalism**.
 *   **Mechanism of Use:**
     1.  **Sole Mandate:** This designated military group holds the exclusive legal right to conduct organized warfare, national defense operations, and high-intensity internal security actions that exceed the proportional self-defense of individual citizens.
     2.  **Civilian Supremacy Under the Pillars:** The military group is **not a ruling junta**.
 It remains subordinate to the civilian VPA governance and the **Six Pillars**.
 Its mandate is strictly defensive or responsive to VPA-authorized missions.